How Educators Can Use Claude Cowork to Turn a Semester Folder Into a Course Retrospective Packet

 3) Review the plan before you let Cowork finish the output

-Read the source inventory before you let Cowork finish the packet.
-This is where you remove weak or irrelevant files and keep one noisy document from shaping the whole retrospective.
+Read the source inventory and evidence map before you let Cowork finish the packet.
+This is where you remove weak or irrelevant files, keep one noisy document from shaping the whole retrospective, and catch any private student details that should not be in the final packet.

 4) Ask Cowork for the finished deliverable